learn-co-curriculum/ds-flex-phase-1-project-overview/README.md

 When you're ready to begin the project, you will need to complete the [***Project Proposal***](#assignment_link).

-When you're ready to begin the project, we recommend you do three things:
+When you're ready to begin the project, we recommend you do 4 things:

+1. Complete the Project Proposal in Canvas.
-1. Message your One-on-One Lead on Slack and indicate you've submitted the Project Proposal.
+2. Message your instructor on Discord and indicate you've submitted the Project Proposal.
 Once the instructor grades the proposal, you will be granted access to the Project Submission Pages.
-2. Create your GitHub repository where you can save all of your work
+3. Create your GitHub repository where you can save all of your work.
-3. Schedule a Project Review session with an instructor. ([Phase 1 Project Review Booking Link)](https://calendly.com/flex_booking_mark/project_reviews)
+4. Schedule a Project Review session with an instructor. ([Phase 1 Project Review Booking Link)](https://calendly.com/flex_booking_mark/project_reviews)
 	* Note: you are **allowed to continue to refine and update your project/repo up until 24 hours before your review,** at which point the submitted materials will be considered final.